 iv.
 Benchmark- How well is the project impact and viability demonstrated?
 Are estimated costs realistic?
 Are direct, indirect, and future competitors clearly identified?

 The best way to gauge axiom success is with the sheer amount of requests, multiplied by the fact of being in a premium and high margins market.
 The Axiom control board has exact pricing for producing in batches of 10, fully populated, firmware loaded and product tested.
 The full up motor drive, which uses Axiom control board, also has a completed bill of materials with exact pricing, assembly and functional test costs included.
-The only part of the full of 100kw motor drive that has not yet been estimated is the mechanical enclosure (it is being designed for first prototype as I type this).
+The only part of the full of 100kW motor drive that has not yet been confirmed is the mechanical enclosure but we have some promising quotes.

-In terms of viability, the best proof is if there are interested buyers in the market.
+In terms of viability, the best proof is if there are interested buyers in many markets.
 We get requests for pricing and availability every day from individuals working on a hobby project to large corporations looking to jump start their R&D division.
 We take this as a positive sign of product viability.

 v.
 Communication- How thoroughly have the final round requirements been completed?
 How well documented is the project?
 How “Open” is the design?
 Is the project marketable?

-Documentation is key for our customers so we have a datasheet, a full schematic available, bill of materials and an open source firmware, software and toolchains for our customers to build upon.
+Documentation is key for our customers so we have a datasheet, a full schematic available, bill of materials, 3D models and 150.000 lines of open source firmware, software and toolchains for our customers to build upon.
 We have an application note that describes how to include the Axiom control board into a full up motor drive.
 Furthermore, we also sell the complete full motor drive including our custom made DC link capacitor and Axiom control board.
 We believe the product is highly marketable for two reasons.
 The automotive industry is huge and moving into “all electric” at a staggering pace.